opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/worldpay/iFrame/README.md

 * Refunds
 * Reauthorization of saved payment

-**In summary**: to import the [Worldpay Payment Page Postman Collection](https://github.com/opf-postman/commerce-cloud-open-payment-integration/blob/main/postman/adyen/Hosted-Payment-Page/Adyen%20-%20HOSTED_Payment_PAGE%20-%20PARTIAL_CAPTURE%20-%20OPF_Environment_Configuration.json) this page will guide you through the following steps:
+**In summary**: to import the [Worldpay iFrame Postman Collection](https://github.com/opf-postman/commerce-cloud-open-payment-integration/blob/main/postman/worldpay/iFrame/Worldpay%20-%20iFrame%20-%20CAPTURE_PER_SHIPMENT%20-%20OPF_Environment_Configuration.json) this page will guide you through the following steps:

 a) Create Your Worldpay Test Account.